 National Grid has been working on the site since Spring 2020 and since this time we have:

-completed 2.1km of tunnel construction towards Wimbledon, including crossing the Northern Line.
+Our Tunnel Boring Machine (TBM) Caroline was launched from Kings Avenue, and we have successfully completed 2.1km of tunnel construction towards Wimbledon, which includes crossing the Northern Line.

-Our working hours at Kings Avenue are 8am-7pm Monday-Friday
+Our working hours at Kings Avenue are 24/7 from Thursday 27 April 2023 for four weeks.

 Dimensions: The shaft will be approximately 15m in diameter and 35m in depth.
 The headhouse will have a maximum footprint of 9.5m long by 6m wide, reaching a maximum height of 4.6m.